ABenC377/Wooden-cube-puzzle/README.md

 # Wooden-cube-puzzle

-My partner recently bought a puzzle, which is a 5x5 wooden cube broken into 25 pieces which have the following squigly shape:
+My partner recently bought a puzzle, which is a 5x5 wooden cube broken into 25 pieces which have a squigly shape a bit like the frustrating squigly pieces in tetris, but extended out by one.
+They look a bit like this.

-X X
+__x x x

-..X X X
+x x

 These 25 pieces can be placed together to remake the cube.